-Air conditioners can use a large portion of the available electric power.
 RV parks may experience low voltage on days with high heat or humidity.
-This is commonly referred to as a "brown out."
-A "brown out" may trip the air conditioner circuit breaker.
-The circuit breaker protects your air conditioner from damage and is necessary during low voltage conditions.
-The tripped breaker is not a fault in your electrical system.
+This is commonly referred to as a "brown out".
+A brown out may trip the air conditioner circuit breaker.
+The circuit breaker protects your air conditioner motor from damage and is necessary during low voltage conditions.
+The tripping breaker is not a fault in your electrical system.

-The cool air from the air conditioner is ducted throughout the coach through ceiling air ducts.
+The cool air from the air conditioner is ducted throughout the coach through the cool air ceiling ducts.
+Warm air is returned to the air conditioner through return air ceiling ducts.
 Below is the thermostat that controls the air conditioner.
 It also controls the furnace.
 Simply select the desired temperature.
-The blower will cycle automatically, or you may choose low, medium, or high fan settings.
+The blower will cycle automatically, or you may choose low, medium or high fan settings.